sleeepyskies/nvim-config/README.md

 help.
 Furthermore, any things I want to change about my config but am too lazy to do will be added here.

-My config is based on (this blog)[https://www.josean.com/posts/how-to-setup-neovim-2024].
+My config is based on [this blog](https://www.josean.com/posts/how-to-setup-neovim-2024).

 ## TODO
 - Fix all the errors